The Master of Science (ScM) Program

 Overview

 The Department of Biochemistry and Molecular Biology offers two different master's degrees: The Master of Health Science (MHS) and the Master of Science (ScM).
-For the ScM degree, MHS students transfer to the ScM program and continue in a second year after completion of the first-year coursework.
-In this second year, students conduct laboratory research in one of the BMB primary appointment faculty members.
-The active labs with available space and appropriate projects for ScM students will vary from year to year, but can include Drs.
-Bailey, Cai, Culotta, Kavran, Leung, Matunis, Nayar, Rebecca, Wan, and Wang, as well as joint BMB appointees with training privileges, Marsha Wills-Karp, Photini Sinnis, Sabra Klein, Sean Prigge, Ann Hamacher-Brady, and Alan Meeker.
+There are two ways to earn the ScM degree.
+Students can be admitted directly to the ScM program.
+Also, MHS students have the opportunity to transfer to the ScM program and continue in the second year after completion of the first-year coursework.
+In the second year, after the first year of coursework, students conduct laboratory research with one of the BMB primary appointment faculty members.
+The active labs with available space and appropriate projects for ScM students will vary from year to year but can include Drs.
+Bailey, Cai, Culotta, Kavran, Leung, Matunis, Nayar, Rebecca, Wan, Wang, and Weeraratna as well as BMB preceptors (i.e., non-BMB faculty with training privileges).
 The ScM degree work culminates in the writing of an ScM thesis (literature review and research report).
-Students start their research in June after the MHS coursework year, and then complete their research and thesis in the next spring-summer (~12-13 months).
-Tuition is reduced for the ScM year as compared to what students pay for the MHS coursework year.
-This typically is ~25% of the MHS year tuition.
-Questions about the ScM program can be directed to, Dr. Roza Selimyan (director of the ScM program) or the Academic Program Coordinator.
+Students start their research in June after their first year of coursework and then complete their research and thesis in the next spring-summer (~12-13 months).
+Questions about the ScM program can be directed to Dr. Roza Selimyan (director of the ScM and MHS programs) or the Academic Program Coordinator.

 Program Requirements